 The vessel also forms part of Operation Phakisa, an initiative to unlock the economic potential of South Africa’s oceans.

 The DMV derives its mandate from the Military Veterans Act of 2011, which requires the department to provide national policy and standards on socio-economic support to military veterans and to their dependants, including benefits and entitlement to help realise a dignified, unified, empowered and self-sufficient community of military veterans.

-Over the medium term, the department planned to continue delivering key benefits such as housing, education, training and skills development, and access to healthcare to military veterans and their dependants.
+The department continues to deliver key benefits such as housing, education, training and skills development, and access to healthcare to military veterans and their dependants

 The mission of Armscor is to meet the acquisition, maintenance and disposal needs of the DoD and other clients in terms of defence matériel, and related products and services.